 Graduate education at the University of Wisconsin-Whitewater uses knowledge and skills acquired through baccalaureate degrees and professional experiences as a foundation for advanced-level study and professional development.
 The goal of graduate education is to prepare individuals to apply an advanced knowledge-base and refined analytic, communicative, and functional skills to problems encountered in their professional careers.

-Graduate courses are taught by individuals who have earned "graduate faculty" status or have been approved by the graduate faculty of a department and the Dean of the School of Graduate Studies and Continuing Education.
+Graduate courses are taught by individuals who have earned "graduate faculty" status or have been approved by the graduate faculty of a department and the School of Graduate Studies.
 Together these are individuals who are active scholars and productive professionals equipped to pass along timely experiences and knowledge about their evolving discipline.

 Graduate course work, generally, will introduce students to contemporary issues in the discipline and help them develop a critical perspective for evaluating these and future developments.
 Graduate course work will help students develop an understanding for how a discipline is organized and how it conducts its research.
 In that regard, graduate course work is designed to be significantly different from its undergraduate counterpart in the following ways: